Jon Moon

 Fun stuff

-First, here's stuff that's been in my email updates.
-To receive these updates and see more of this nonsense - plus useful stuff too - enter your details here.
+Most of all this stuff has been in my email updates.
+To receive updates, enter your details here.

 A truly awful graph that's just like a Jackson Pollock painting...